 We recognise autism as a life-long difference and understand the unique learning styles and characteristics of children with ASD.
-TEACCH is a fundamental framework which aims to enhance the life of individuals with ASD and their families.
-TEACCH training and intervention reduce risks associated with behaviours of concern, aggression and violence.
+TEACCH Autism (University of North Carolina) is a fundamental framework which aims to enhance the life of individuals with ASD and their families.
 Through this framework we aim to understand the connection between learning styles, developmental stage, challenging behaviours and evidence-based practice to develop and implement behaviour interventions.
 Using the iceberg concept below, we can aim to interpret challenging behaviours in ASD by looking at the relationship between autism, the underlying core difficulties and how they might present as behaviours that challenge.